Lickability/code-of-conduct/README.md

 # Lickability Code of Conduct

-Welcome!
+Welcome! 👋

-First and foremost, the Lickability Slack is a workspace for Lickability, a small software studio in New York.
+First and foremost, the Lickability Slack is a workspace for [Lickability](https://lickability.com), a small software studio in New York.
 We also invite non-employees to keep it a lively place with new faces and new ideas.
 We also occasionally hold events and parties for the company and friends / industry contacts.

 We want these spaces to be fun, pleasant, and harassment-free for everyone.
 We do not tolerate harassment of participants in any form.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 All participants are required to comply with the following code of conduct.
 Administrators will enforce this code throughout the team and any events.